This post may contain affiliate links

 Tips to Make the Best Vegan Hibachi

-- Prepare the rice the evening before or the morning of since it will need to be chilled.
+• Prepare the rice the evening before or the morning of since it must be chilled.
 When you use cold rice, it becomes drier and less starchy, with a firmer consistency.

-- To enable the flavors to emerge, make the yum yum sauce the night beforehand or the morning of.
-You’ll also need some roasted garlic butter, so make it ahead of time as well.
+• To enable the flavors to emerge, make the yum yum sauce the night beforehand or the morning of.
+You’ll also need some roasted garlic butter, so make it ahead of time.

-- If you’re using a large enough skillet or griddle, cook the fried rice in two batches.
+• If you use a large enough skillet or griddle, cook the fried rice in two batches.
 Working with a lesser quantity of rice can keep it from becoming mushy.
 It’s well worth the additional seven minutes!

-- Add additional plant-based scramble to make a more typical fried rice.
-The Just folded egg is perfect – it is the one I use.
-All you must do is cook the rice according to the package directions, then chop it into small bits prior to putting it in it the rice.
-I’d advise using two folded eggs and an additional tablespoon of soy sauce if you do this.
+• Add additional plant-based scramble to make a more typical fried rice.
+The Just Folded Egg is perfect – it is the one I use.
+All you must do is cook the rice according to the package directions, then chop it into tiny bits before putting it in it the rice.
+If you do this, I’d advise using two folded eggs and an additional tablespoon of soy sauce.

 List of Ingredients